WowzaMediaSystems/wse-plugin-caption-handlers/README.md

 ## Prerequisites
 * Wowza Streaming Engine™ 4.9.4 or later is required.
 * Java 21.

-For the Azure Speech to Text module, you will also need an Azure account with the Speech service enabled.
+* For the Azure Speech to Text module, you will also need an Azure account with the Speech service enabled.
+* For the Whisper module, you will need a Whisper server configured.

 ## Usage
-The easiest way to test this mmodule is to use the included docker compose file.
+The easiest way to test this module is to use the included docker compose file.
 This will start a Wowza Streaming Engine instance with the modules installed and configured to use Azure Speech Services or Whisper to create the captions.

 ## Build instructions
 * Clone repo to local filesystem.
 * Update `wseLibDir` variable in the `gradle.properties` file to point to local _Wowza Streaming Engine_ `lib` folder.
 * Run `./gradlew build` to build the jar file.

+## Configuration
+See the included Application.xml files for the module configurations.

 ## More resources
-For full install instructions and to use the compiled version of this module, see [DOCS-UPDATE-REQUIRED](https://www.wowza.com/docs/).
+For full install instructions and to use the compiled version of these modules, see [Use Automatic Speech Recognition to generate live captions](#).

 [Wowza Streaming Engine Server-Side API Reference](https://www.wowza.com/resources/serverapi/)